Bhausaheb Maharaj: Nama-Yoga

-Bhausaheb Maharaj teachings were collected in a book called Nama-Yoga, a term coined by the compilers and translators of the book, whereas Bhausaheb Maharaj himself called it Jnana Marga, just like Nimbargi Maharaj did.
+Bhausaheb Maharaj's teachings were collected in a book called Nama-Yoga, a term coined by the compilers and translators of the book, whereas Bhausaheb Maharaj himself called it Jnana Marga, just like Nimbargi Maharaj did.
 The editors wrote:

 Lineage

 After his awakening he was authorized by Nimbargi to carry on the lineage, and established the Inchegeri Sampraday.
 Sri Bhausaheb Maharaj had many students, among which were: